-The pandemic has also revealed a number of substantial vulnerabilities in hospital operations, most notably the supply chain.
+The last several years also revealed a number of substantial vulnerabilities in hospital operations, most notably the supply chain.
 But supply shortages are just the tip of the iceberg when it comes to the broad range of underlying issues that have been plaguing the healthcare supply chain for quite some time.
 With supplies being the second largest area of spending (behind only labor) and a significant source of cost and waste, it's surprising that it hasn't become a top priority for most hospital CEOs sooner.

 Now is the time to learn from the impact of supply chain vulnerabilities and build a resilient infrastructure that enables organizations to navigate current challenges and establish a platform for future operational and financial success.

 This report consolidates opportunities in four key areas that support growth and improvement.

-- 1. Increase autonomy and flexibility: Minimize reliance on third party business partners, take back control of supply chain operations and incorporate elasticity to manage inventory demands. - 2.
-Strengthen core operations: Critically examine current systems and processes and build resiliency into your operations, break down barriers for greater visibility and control, and incorporate factors of safety to address future disruptions. - 3.
-Put your data to work: Establish a single source of standardized data and leverage it collaboratively to understand how supplies impact the physical health of your patients and the financial health of your organization. - 4.
-Engage new levers for revenue generation: Identify gaps where lingering efficiencies result in unnecessary costs and revenue leakage; isolate the greatest opportunities for cost containment and revenue generation and leverage this knowledge to establish your path forward.
+1. Increase autonomy and flexibility: Minimize reliance on 3rd party business partners, take back control of supply chain operations and incorporate elasticity to manage inventory demands.

+2. Strengthen core operations: Critically examine current systems and processes and build resiliency into your operations, break down barriers for greater visibility and control, and incorporate factors of safety to address future disruptions.

+3. Put your data to work: Establish a single source of standardized data and leverage it collaboratively to understand how supplies impact the physical health of your patients and the financial health of your organization.

+4. Engage new levers for revenue generation: Identify gaps where lingering efficiencies result in unnecessary costs and revenue leakage; isolate the greatest opportunities for cost containment and revenue generation and leverage this knowledge to establish your path forward.

-In September 2020, healthcare supply chain leaders from across the U.S. gathered virtually for the Association for Healthcare Resource & Materials Management (AHRMM) Annual Conference to discuss the top challenges that have undermined supply chain resiliency during the pandemic.
-They identified the following issues:
+Healthcare supply chain leaders say the top challenges that undermine supply chain resiliency include the following issues:

-- Lack of trust, transparency and bi-directional data sharing among trading partners - The need for robust analytics and demand planning to guide production & procurement - The balance of establishing emergency supply reserves versus unnecessary hoarding - Physician preference versus supply standardization - Opportunities for savings generation beyond product price2.
+- Lack of trust, transparency and bi-directional data sharing among trading partners - The need for robust analytics and demand planning to guide production & procurement - The balance of establishing emergency supply reserves versus unnecessary hoarding - Physician preference versus supply standardization - Opportunities for savings generation beyond product price2